 General Funding Guidelines

-- In response to direct mail campaigns;
+- direct mail campaigns;

-- For international projects;
+- international projects;

-- For debt or deficit reduction.
+- debt or deficit reduction.

 The Dyson Foundation's policy on non-discrimination prevents us from awarding grant support to organizations that, in their constitution, bylaws, or practices, discriminate against a person or group because of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation, or religious belief.
 Grantees, however, may target services to a particular population when the targeted groups require specialized programs to meet specific needs not shared by the general population.